STULZ USA Blog

 If a data center’s environment requires 90 to 100 percent effort to reduce temperature, and comfort cooling systems only provide 60 to 70% effort, you would need to buy more comfort capacity to do the same job as a precision air cooling system.
 Also, as comfort cooling systems pull down humidity by 30 to 40 percent, you would need to invest in a humidification system to put moisture back into the air, to avoid the buildup of electronic static which can lead to electrostatic discharge failures of the IT equipment as well as other issues caused by low humidity.

 At first glance, it might seem as though comfort cooling systems designed for buildings can be used for other applications quickly and cost efficiently.
 However, the needs of data centers are different.
-Critical IT equipment may experience a variety of issues if not situated in the properly maintained environment.
+Critical IT equipment may experience various issues if not in a properly maintained environment.
 Although utilizing a precision cooling solution has a higher upfront cost, the OPEX savings add up in the end.